vimar-gu/Bias-Eliminate-DA-ReID/README.md

-# Bias Eliminate Domain Adaptive Pedestrain Re-identification
+# Bias Eliminate Domain Adaptive Pedestrian Re-identification

 This repo contains our code for [VisDA2020](http://ai.bu.edu/visda-2020) challenge at ECCV workshop.

 ## Introduction

-This work mainly solve the domain adaptive pedestrain re-identification problem by eliminishing the bias from inter-domain gap and intra-domain camera difference.
+This work mainly solve the domain adaptive pedestrian re-identification problem by eliminishing the bias from inter-domain gap and intra-domain camera difference.

 This project is mainly based on [reid-strong-baseline](https://github.com/michuanhaohao/reid-strong-baseline).